apache/incubator-kie-kogito-examples/trusty-demonstration/docker-compose/README.md

 mvn clean package -DskipTests
 ```

-Copy the generated dashboards from `target/classes/META-INF/resources/monitoring/dashboards/*` to the current subdirectory `grafana/provisioning/dashboards`.
+Copy the generated dashboards from `dmn-tracing-quarkus/target/classes/META-INF/resources/monitoring/dashboards/*` to the directory `trusty-demonstration/docker-compose/grafana/provisioning/dashboards`.

 Now you need to have an account on a remote hub like `quay` or `dockerhub` for example.
 Assuming that you have an account on `quay` and you are using `docker`, build the image with
 ```bash